daily-demos/ai-meeting-assistant/README.md

 In the virtual environment, run the following to install requirements and run the server:

+1. Copy the `.env.example` file to `.env` and add your API tokens for Daily and OpenAI
 1. `pip install -r server/requirements.txt`
 1. `quart --app server/main.py --debug run`

 ### Running the client

-- Copy the `.env.example` file to `.env.local` and add your API tokens for Daily, Deepgram and OpenAI
+1. Navigate to the client directory: `cd client`
-- Install dependencies with `yarn install`
+1. Install dependencies with `yarn install`
-- Start the dev server with `yarn dev`
+1. Start the dev server with `yarn dev`

+Open the displayed localhost port in your browser.